sandrodz/jasc/README.md

 jQuery Amortization Schedule Calculator
 ================================

-This jQuery plugin - lets you estimate monthly loan repayments.
-It also determines how much of repayments will go towards the principal and how much will go towards interest.
-Calculator also features grace period.
+This jQuery plugin lets you create loan amortization schedule.
+It calculates base, %, installment and remaining balance per month.
+Plugin uses bootstrap for layout, but it is not required for correct functioning. <a href="https://jlas.idev.ge">Demo</a>